recotoolsbenchmarks/BambooAnalysis/doc/install.rst

 .. note::

-   bambooo is a shared helper package, so everything that is specific to a single analysis (or a few related analyses) is best stored elsewhere (e.g. in ``bamboodev/myanalysis`` in the example below); otherwise you will need to be very careful when updating to a newer version.
+   bamboo is a shared package, so everything that is specific to a single analysis (or a few related analyses) is best stored elsewhere (e.g. in ``bamboodev/myanalysis`` in the example below); otherwise you will need to be very careful when updating to a newer version.

    The ``bambooRun`` command can pick up code in different ways, so it is